Laiba-Sultan-Official/Retro_Space_Portfolio/README.md

-# 🌌 Retro Space Portfolio - Ibrahim Irfan's Space Observatory 🔭
+# 🌌 Retro Space Portfolio - Laiba Sultan's Space Observatory 🔭

 Welcome to **Laiba Sultan's Digital Space Observatory**, a retro-futuristic, cosmic-themed personal portfolio website.
 This immersive web interface is designed to showcase projects, tech skills, and a contact terminal — all styled in a deep space aesthetic with glowing stars, floating particles, and a galactic vibe.